 About his web site:

 Canine Brain MRI & Brain Tissue Atlas presents transverse views of a Beagle Brain obtained by Magnetic Resonance Imaging.
-To facilitate neuroanatomy identification, T2-weighted, T1-weighted, and Proton-Density MRIs are paired with stained tissue sections of a different dog brain.
+To facilitate neuroanatomy identification, T2-weighted, T1-weighted, and Proton-Density MRIs are paired with stained tissue sections obtained from a different dog brain.

-Canine Brain in Transverse Head MRI Atlas presents transverse views of the Beagle head obtained by Magnetic Resonance Imaging.
-Brain components are labeled in T2-weighted, T1-weighted, and Proton-Density images.
+Canine Brain In Situ MRI Atlas presents transverse views of the Beagle head obtained by Magnetic Resonance Imaging.
+Brain components are labeled within T2-weighted, T1-weighted, and Proton-Density images.

-Brain MRI Knowledge Self-Assessment presents animated quizzes for students to practice identifying MRI structures per brain transverse level.
-Randomly arranged terms are matched to MRI structures by dragging a line connection, which persists if correct.
+Brain MRI Anatomy Self-Assessment presents animated interaction quizzes for students to practice identifying MRI structures per brain transverse level.
+Randomly arranged terms are matched to MRI structures by a sequential click/tap of a term and then an MRI target.
+A connected line appears when the choice is correct.
 Answers are available as labeled images.
 T2-weighted, T1-weighted, and Proton-Density MRI images are included.

 MRI Image Interpretation: Generally speaking, areas of increased fluid (including cerebrospinal fluid, inflammatory lesions, neoplasias, cysts) will have a bright (hyperintense) signal on T2-weighted images and a dark (hypointense) signal on T1-weighted images.
 Vascular structures can appear either white or dark depending on a variety of factors, mainly due to rate & turbulence of vascular flow.
 In central nervous system imaging, Proton Density weighting is used to enhance the anatomical distinction between white and gray matter regions of the brain.